InessaRepeshko/java-application-metro-stations/README.md

         </td>
         <td>
-            The project is a console application that manages data about metro stations and statistical data on the operating hours and ridership of the stations using a MySQL database.
+            The project is a console application that manages data about metro stations and statistical data on the operating hours and ridership of the stations using a MySQL relational database.
         </td>
         <td>
             This project extends the functionalities of